ivorob/ftpserver/README.md

 | bye | terminates the connection the command is received on |
 | quit | same as disconnect |

-## To-do
+## TODO

-* Align to standard FTP *SERVER* commands, see http://www.nsftools.com/tips/RawFTP.htm and http://www.ipswitch.com/support/ws_ftp-server/guide/v5/A_FTPref3.html
+* Align to standard FTP *SERVER* commands, see http://www.nsftools.com/tips/RawFTP.htm and https://www.rfc-editor.org/rfc/rfc959
-* Refactor the code to get rid of warnings
 * Refactor the code to align to new C++ versions and standards
+* Refactor the code to make standard ftp clients work
+* Refactor the code to add Windows support